 There are no calling hours.
 Burial will take place on March 2 at 11:00 a.m. at St. Mary’s Cemetery, New Britain.

-To send flowers to Matilda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Matilda Ann Lenk, please visit our floral store.